-Patients must have a doctor’s recommendation to qualify for the program.
+Patients require a doctor’s recommendation to qualify for the medical program.
 These cannabis extracts will contain no more than 5% THC (tetrahydrocannabinol) and at least 15% CBD.

 Possessing Marijuana in Virginia

 Concentrates & Hashish

 Virginia state lawmakers place concentrates and hash that contain under 12% THC by weight under the same definition as cannabis.
 This includes Hashish oil.
 See “Possessing Marijuana in Virginia” for penalty details.

 Selling Marijuana in Virginia

 It is a felony crime to traffic or sell cannabis in the State of Virginia.
 Related convictions are punishable as follows (as of July 1, 2021):

 - Between 1 ounce to 5 pounds = Up to $2,500 fine and mandatory minimum sentence of 1 year to up to 10 years’ imprisonment

 - Between 5 pounds to 100 kilograms = Up to $1,000 fine and mandatory minimum sentence of 5 years to up to 30 years’ imprisonment